OfficialKo1n/fivem-appearance-1/README.md

 You need to change/add something to make it works.

-if the ui doesnt works, maybe you need build files from ox github.
+I change the structure for the ui, so if the ui doesnt works, maybe you need build files from ox github.